falent/jet-tutorial/ReadMe.md

 ## Data Binding

-Knockout

-specializes in data binding

-binds view in HTML, to business logic in JS
+Knockout is responsible for data binding.
+Binds view in HTML, to business logic in JS

 two way data binding